 It was hard to think of leaving 15 years of hard work and getting into something new.
 I was browsing and applying online and trying to figure out how to do the job search and I found the Cheeky Scientist Association.
 I was looking for a community that could provide some guidance, because it’s very hard.
 I had never looked for a job before, I was recruited immediately after graduation, everything was going smoothly, so it was the first time in my life that I actually had to write a CV or do a cover letter.

-Research Scientist - The Broad Institute
+Research Scientist II - Broad Institute of MIT and Harvard

 I had been looking for jobs for a while, and it was really frustrating because I was sharing my resume and cover letter and I got a few phone screens, but nothing happened.
 But then a friend told me about the Cheeky Scientist Association, and things really started changing after I joined.

-Business Development Manager - Champions Oncology, Inc.
+Associate Director, Translational Oncology Solutions - Champions Oncology, Inc.

 [Joining the Cheeky Scientist Association] helped me a lot to meet people.
 It was really good to meet people, to speak about our challenges.
 We had a meetup in Munich recently, five of us who had all already transitioned, so it was really interesting.
 I think it helps to get other points of views, to get the perspectives of others.